MichaelBlakeOIT/ASI-Camera-GUI/README.md

 # ASI-Camera-GUI
 Planetary imaging application for ASI cameras.
+Shows you a live preview from any ASI camera, and allows you to configure settings, take images, and record videos.

 ### Technologies
 C++, QT, OpenCV